isaacbraun/Iter/README.md

 - Possible Grading scale:
     - Assign point values to different criteria, greater in some areas.
     - Find grade by (points achieved / points possible) = 0.XXX value
+    - Each Station gets a grade, averaged and compared.
+Higher value is better.